IN THIS SECTION

 Presentations

-The Guidance and College Counseling program at Saint Francis focuses on three core areas of work with students: academic, college/career, and personal/social.
+The Guidance & College Counseling program at Saint Francis focuses on three core areas of work with students: academic, college/career, and personal/social.
 As school counselors we advocate, mediate, coordinate, consult, lead and collaborate with teachers, administrators, and parent/guardian(s) to help students be successful.

 The resources below are primarily focused on academic planning and college resources.
 Parents seeking additional resources on mental health can visit our Mental Health Resources page.